SMARTLAGOON/AlLoRa/README.md

 3. **Ask for data**

     In this state, the Requester will sequentially ask for the chunks necessary to obtain the whole content.
-When a chunk arrives, it will feed the [AlLoRa](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) object until it collected all.
-When the [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) is complete, it will be assembled and the content will be ready to access or saved.
+When a chunk arrives, it will feed the **AlLoRa File** object until it collected all.
+When the **AlLoRa File** is complete, it will be assembled and the content will be ready to access or saved.

 4. **Final acknowledge**

     In order to maintain the synchronization between the Nodes, a final acknowledge will be sent, and the system will wait until the Source replies with an “ok” command.

-**More information about how the [commands work](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) in the Packet Structure section*
+**More information about how the commands work in the Packet Structure section**

 ## → Packet Structure